IBM/cpdctl/README_command_reference.md

 `--environment-variables` (generic map)
 :   Environment variables for the environment.

+    Provide a JSON string option or specify a JSON file to read from by providing a filepath option that begins with a `@`, e.g. `--environment-variables=@path/to/file.json`.

 `--location` (generic map)
 :   Runtime location for the environment.

+    Provide a JSON string option or specify a JSON file to read from by providing a filepath option that begins with a `@`, e.g. `--location=@path/to/file.json`.

 `--runtime-definition` (string)
 :   Runtime definition for the environment.